San Bartolomé Quialana

 San Bartolomé Quialana is a town and municipality in Oaxaca in south-western Mexico.
 The municipality covers an area of 49.76 km^{2}.

 It is part of the Tlacolula District in the east of the Valles Centrales Region.

 As of 2005, the municipality had a total population of 2,485.

 Women in the area wear traditional clothing.

-Municipal President Victorino Gómez Martínez died on August 25, 2020 during the COVID-19 pandemic in Mexico.
+Language

+Zapotec is an indigenous language spoken in the state of Oaxaca and it is a member of the Oto-Manguean language family.
+Instead of being a single, cohesive language, Zapotec is made up of numerous dialects, some of which are incomprehensible to one another.
+Dizhsa or Valley Zapotec is commonly spoken in San Bartolome Quialana alongside Spanish.
+Neighboring towns, such as San Lucas Quiavini, also speak Valley Zapotec but they are not the same.
+While they may sound similar, the accents and vocabulary differ from other Zapotec speakers or towns depending on where they are from.